morpho-matters/morpholib/docs/guides/basic-guide.md

 ### Working with relative time coordinates

-When in the middle of making an animation, it can sometimes be cumbersome to always be working in absolute units of time, where you specify the exact time coordinates for each keyframe.
+When in the middle of making an animation, it can be cumbersome to always work in absolute units of time, where you specify the exact time coordinates for each keyframe.
 This can be especially difficult if you want to change the duration between just two keyframes in the middle but you don't want to modify the duration of any others.

 For example, say we change our mind and want to make the transition from the frame 0 point to the frame 60 point happen faster.
 We could rewrite our code so that instead of making a new key at 60, we make it at 30: